sts10/generated-wordlists/readme.markdown

 desires corpora phantoms annex puppet squire
 ```

 **[diceware.txt](lists/diceware.txt)**: A new list for using with diceware.
 Like [the EFF long list](https://www.eff.org/dice), it is free of prefix words, though it has words longer than 9 characters, unlike the EFF long list.
 The version in this repo has the corresponding dice rolls preceding each word, followed by a tab.
+The EFF has [instructions for how to use dice and lists like this one to generate passphrases](https://www.eff.org/dice).
 ```text
 List length               : 7776 words
 Mean word length          : 7.83 characters